FES Awards and Recognition Opportunities

 The Florida Engineers in Construction Individual Excellence Award (IEA) is presented to the nominated professional who has made the most outstanding contribution to the advancement, improvement, and accelerated awareness of how engineers shall protect, defend and maintain the safety and welfare of the public.

-2022 FECON Individual Excellence Award Recipient
+2024 FECON Individual Excellence Award

 FPEG Professional Development Award